 - Three exceptions are;

 - I welcome at most 3 new physical items into my home a month other than food, cleaning products, compost bags, medicine, herbs, emergency medical items (iodine, band-aids, Polysporin etc), ingredients for body cream, face cream, deodorant, clothing repairs & replacements, car parts, books, any learning materials for courses I am in, notebooks and sketchbooks to be able to fully welcome them and enjoy them! 🙂 The idea with the top three points is to introduce spaciousness in my decision-making to make more conscious decisions.
-Many a time, after waiting, I have released the desire to give money for a physical item or a one-too-many course just by giving myself some time and space to think about whether I’m actually able to take whatever it is on (item or otherwise).
+Many a time, after waiting, I have released the desire to give money for a physical item or a one-too-many course just by giving myself some time and space to think about whether I’m actually able to take whatever it is on (physical item or capacity-wise).

 - I don’t get manicures anymore (as delightful as I found this back in the day – and I am not against it in general, I consider it an art form, but it helps my eczema and piano playing to have short nails and also creates less waste in the form of bottles of nail polish remover and cotton swabs thrown out.
 I know there are re-usable bottles and cotton pads now).